CHANGES IN SEX DRIVE

-It’s tough when you’re both not on the same page sexually, but there are things you can do to understand where her head’s at.
+It’s tough when you’re both not on the same page sexually, but there are things you can do to understand where their head is at.
 Remember, you’re stronger together when it comes to dealing with changes in sex drive.

-In terms of self-care, we’ve recommended that she exercises – in general, to boost her mind/body health and specifically to work out her pelvic floor muscles.
-She could also talk to her doctor about Hormone Replacement Therapy (HRT) as it may help to balance her hormones and boost her sex drive.
+In terms of self-care, we’ve recommended that they exercise – in general to boost their mind/body health and specifically to work out her pelvic floor muscles.
+They could also talk to their doctor about Hormone Replacement Therapy (HRT) as it may help to balance their hormones and pump up their sex drive.

-Although it’s hard, try not to take her rejection of your advances personally.
-No one likes hearing the word ‘no’ but if she feels pressured in any way – although you didn’t mean to – it can create a vicious circle where frustrations begin to arise.
+Although it’s hard, try not to take their rejection of your advances personally.
+No one likes hearing the word ‘no’ but if they feel pressured in any way – although you didn’t mean to – it can create a vicious circle where frustrations begin to arise.

-Instead of feeling disheartened, offer to give her a massage or cuddle instead.
+Instead of feeling disheartened, offer to give them a massage or cuddle instead.
 Touch is an important tool for keeping intimacy alive in a relationship, especially when sex is off the cards.

-Don’t assume you know what her symptom feels like.
-Gently ask her to explain the effect it is having on her physically and emotionally.
+Don’t assume you know what they feel like.
+Gently ask them to explain the effect it is having on them physically and emotionally.